Michael O’Neill ‘free to hold talks with Scotland’

-Northern Ireland manager Michael O’Neill is free to hold talks over the Scotland job in the coming days, according to Press Association Sport.
+Northern Ireland manager Michael O’Neill is free to hold talks over the Scotland job in the coming days, it is understood.

 Irish Football Association board members gathered for a scheduled meeting on Friday afternoon but a long-standing agreement with O’Neill means permission was a formality.